Overview

 To follow along with this workshop you will need to take the following steps:

-1. Prepare to use GitHub via RStudio
+1. Prepare to use GitHub via an IDE

 2. Install Quarto